 Visionary

-Definition: The manager inspires employees to move toward the goal they outline but leaves it up to the employees to execute the vision.
+A visionary manager inspires employees to move toward the goal they outline but leaves it up to the employees to execute the vision.
+As a result, a visionary management style places the emphasis on broader goals, letting employees decide how to go about their day-to-day tasks to accomplish those goals.

 “Visionary managers and leaders can inspire others with their big vision, but may be short on details,” Yu said.
 “So, on the flip side, they may also be authoritative in terms of telling you how to deliver on their vision.”

-Humiliation is another ineffective management style, career experts and executives said.
-In the workplace, this might look like publicly silencing an employee.
+Humiliation is another ineffective management style.
+In the workplace, this might look like publicly silencing an employee or singling out employees with criticisms during team meetings and in the company Slack channel.

 Management styles that exude overly optimistic forecasts that border on white lies should also be avoided at all costs.
 There’s a delicate balance between painting an optimistic scenario to inspire the team and providing a realistic assessment of what you are trying to achieve, Das Sarma said.

-Self-organizing teams and autonomous teams will increasingly become the future and that will force supervisors to adapt management styles that do away with a siloed approach where you are only managing your team, said Yu.
+Self-organizing teams and autonomous teams will become increasingly common in the workplace, forcing supervisors to adopt management styles that do away with a siloed approach where you are the only one managing your team, Yu said.

-A widespread shift to remote work is promoting managers to adopt new management styles or ramp up aspects of their existing style, tech executives said.
+More options for hybrid models and remote work means managers must adopt new management styles or ramp up aspects of their existing style.

 For Clavel, he is making a proactive effort to expand the inclusiveness he uses in his management style.

-“It’s more important than ever before to articulate vision, set priorities, and build trust as employees become increasingly hybrid or remote,” she said.
+“It’s more important than ever before to articulate vision, set priorities, and build trust as employees become increasingly hybrid or remote,” Priyanka Carr, chief operating officer at Momentive (now part of Symphony Technology Group), told Built In.
 “People have a lot more choice in how they work, where they work and who they choose to work with.
-Managers need to adapt.
-The best leaders create other leaders, invest in building teams, and continually optimize how they lead those teams to success.”
+Managers need to adapt.”